 San Luis Potosí, Mexico — The Northeast (and Central Highlands)

 Topics.
-This historical marker is listed in these topic lists: Architecture • Arts, Letters, Music • Man-Made Features.
-A significant historical year for this entry is 1827.
+This historical marker is listed in these topic lists: Churches & Religion • Colonial Era • Man-Made Features • Wars, Non-US.
+A significant historical date for this entry is June 28, 1936.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-San Agustín Temple (about 120 meters away, measured in a direct line); Temple and Ex-Convent of San Agustín (about 120 meters away); San Agustin Temple (about 120 meters away); José Mariano Jiménez (about 150 meters away); La Cubana (about 180 meters away); Colón Garden (about 210 meters away); Germán Gedovius Gallery (approx. 0.2 kilometers away); Museum of Masks (approx. 0.2 kilometers away).
+Temple of Carmen and Ex-Convent of the Barefoot Carmelite Religious Order (a few steps from this marker); Teatro de la Paz (within shouting distance of this marker); Museum of Masks (within shouting distance of this marker); Germán Gedovius Gallery (within shouting distance of this marker); Española Bookstore (about 150 meters away, measured in a direct line); San Agustin Temple (about 150 meters away); Temple and Ex-Convent of San Agustín (about 150 meters away); Tribute to the Heroes of Mexican Independence (about 180 meters away).
 Touch for a list and map of all markers in San Luis Potosí.